zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 ```

 If you receive an error like this from that command,

 ```
 keytool error (likely untranslated): java.io.IOException: The private key of IZUDFLT is not available or no authority to access the private key
 It is not possible to read z/OSMF keyring IZUSVR/IZUKeyring.IZUDFLT.
 The effective user ID was: acid.
 You need to run this command as user that has access to the z/OSMF keyring:
 ```

-and you see these messages in the log
+and you see these messages in the log:

 ```
 ICH408I USER(acid ) GROUP(group ) NAME(name        )
  IRR.DIGTCERT.GENCERT CL(FACILITY)